ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/asp_net/di.md

 ### Configurations (Content of `appsettings.json`)

-- **Options Pattern:** First we should create a class like the StripeSettngs in the below image, then with using the GetSection method simply we can receive any data from appsettings.json file
+- **Options Pattern**: First we should create a class like the StripeSettngs in the below image, then with using the GetSection method simply we can receive any data from appsettings.json file

   ```csharp
   builder.Services.Configure<StripeSettings>(